In Person Worship with Communion

-Worship attendees will be greeted at the 42nd Street entrance off the narthex when the door opens at 10:20 am.
-All windows in the sanctuary space will be open for the entire service.
-No exceptions.
-Please dress accordingly for the weather.
-The "upstairs" bathrooms will only be made accessible to attendees with mobility issues.
-All others must use the bathrooms on the mezzanine level, under the narthex.
+Worship attendees will be greeted at the 42nd Street entrance off of the narthex when the door opens at 10:00 am.
+The ushers will continue to seat people to encourage social distancing.
+The "upstairs" washrooms will only be available to attendees with mobility issues; please use the mezzanine-level washrooms, under the narthex.

 With the start of Advent, we are resuming the practice of Holy Communion.
 As with so many aspects of our pandemic life, communion at First Lutheran will look different than it did before the pandemic.
-We are using wafers and pre-poured mini glasses of red wine and white grape juice.
+We are using wafers ONLY, no wine.
 The ushers will direct people forward, respecting social distancing.
 There is a sanitizing station beside the second row of pews – please use this to sanitize your hands before proceeding.
-You will need to keep your mask up while collecting your wafer and glass.
+You will need to keep your mask up while collecting your wafer.
 The presider will be in the center to distribute wafers; please indicate if you need a gluten-free wafer.
-The communion assistants will be on both sides to distribute wine and juice; the glasses are spaced so you can easily take a glass without touching the nearby glasses.
-Please move to the far side where the containers for used cups are located before consuming the wafer and the wine or juice.
-Once finished, please put on your mask and return to your seat using the outside aisles.
+Please wait until you return to your seat to consume the wafer.
 Congregants with mobility issues can receive communion at their seats as usual.
 If you do not wish to receive communion, please cross your arms over your chest to indicate that you would prefer a blessing from the presider and return to your seat using the outside aisles.

-We will continue to stream our services via our YouTube Channel for anyone who is unable to adhere to these current measures, is unvaccinated or partially vaccinated, or who chooses not to attend in person.
+We will continue to stream our services our YouTube Channel for anyone who is unvaccinated or partially vaccinated, experiencing illness, or who chooses not to attend in person.